 - Rabbits’ eyes are positioned on the sides of their heads so they can see danger approaching from any direction.

-Clover’s diet consists of rabbit pellets, hay, fruits, and vegetables.
+Clover’s diet consists of commercial rabbit pellets, hay, fruits, and vegetables.

 When a rabbit is pregnant it is said to be “in kindle.”
 The gestation period lasts 31 days.
 The female (doe) gives birth to a litter of baby rabbits (kits or kittens), which are totally blind and hairless until they are 10 days of age.
-The typical litter size is 6 or 7 but can be as high as 12.
-The young rabbits are weaned at 4 weeks of age.
-A doe can have as many as 5 litters per year.
+The typical litter size is six or seven young but can be as high as 12.
+The young rabbits are weaned at four weeks of age.
+A doe can have as many as five litters per year.

 For their safety, domestic rabbits should be kept in a protected area (cage, pen, rabbit-proofed room) when they are not supervised, due to their tendency to chew.
 Rabbits require daily exercise.
 Many rabbits will learn to use a litter box.